 Do you buy accessories too?

-Yes—we buy chains, fobs, winding keys, presentation boxes, and even watchmaker parts and tools.
+Yes.
+We buy chains, fobs, winding keys, presentation boxes, watchmaker parts, and related accessories.